Jaxelr/Nancy.Metadata.OpenApi/README.md

     }
 ```

-Finally, to define the metadata of the operations you must simply declare the metadata module (using Nancy.Metadata.Modules) on the same namespace as the endpoint operations were defined, using the inherited MetadataModule class and the OpenApiRouteMetadata class defined on Nancy.Metadata.OpenApi.Core.
+Finally, you must define the metadata of the operations.
+To do so, simply declare the metadata module (using Nancy.Metadata.Modules) on the same namespace as the endpoint operations were defined, using the inherited MetadataModule class and the OpenApiRouteMetadata class defined on Nancy.Metadata.OpenApi.Core.

 ```c#
  public class MyMetadataModule : MetadataModule<OpenApiRouteMetadata>